Gen711/Gen711/docs/lab_lessons/Lab9_transcriptome.md

 ```

 Assembly.
 SPAdes is probably not the best assembler for transcriptomes, but it's FAST..
 And we don't have a lot of time, so here it is!
-We're running 2 different assemblies, one using a kmer value of 55, one using a kmer valus of 25.
+We're running 2 different assemblies, one using a kmer value of 55, one using a kmer value of 25.
 Which one gives you the better assembly?
 Predictions?

 ```bash
 mkdir ~/spades